aws-samples/aws-modernization-with-docker/content/36_Build_images/_index.md

 +++
-title = "Part 2: Building images with Buildkit and deploying to ECS" chapter = true weight = 36
+title = "Module 2: Build a Container Image with Docker Buildkit and Deploy to Amazon ECS" chapter = true weight = 36
 +++